Ageism and Age Discrimination in the Workplace

 What to Do If You Think You’ve Experienced Ageism in the Workplace

-If you suspect that you have been discriminated against because of ageism, the first thing you need to do is to document the situation.
-Save emails and memos, and record examples and instances which will help you to prove that age discrimination occurred.
+If you suspect that you have been discriminated against because of age, the first thing you need to do is to document the situation.
+Save emails and memos, and record examples and instances which will help you to prove that age discrimination has occurred.
 Be sure to diligently follow up with any applications, interviews or meetings related to the incident.

 Filing a charge with either the federal Equal Employment Opportunity Commission (EEOC) or the Pennsylvania Human Relations Commission (PHRC) will be the next step.
 You can do this through the EEOC’s or the PHRC’s website, but you must file within 180 days of when you believe the discrimination occurred.